March 20, 2014

 Nonetheless, excited to be starting this year’s class right at the beginning of our season for rebirth and renewal.
 Here we have a chance to rekindle our passion for the natural world and plants in particular.
 This is also an opportunity to collaboratively add to our collective pool of botanical knowledge.
 This knowledge is a crucial piece to any future sustainability as well as a whole lot of fun when employed appropriately.

-The text for this class is Botany in a Day 5th ed. by Thomas Elpel (2004).
+The text for this class is Botany in a Day 6th ed. by Thomas Elpel (2013).
 This handy resource covers over 100 families and 1000 genera.
-The vast majority of all the plants of North America are encompassed.
+The majority of all the plants of the Northern temperate world are encompassed at least at the genus and family level.
 Near the end of this year we will discuss further which families are not covered.
-Hopefully a new edition will be available as well with much more information than the one available currently.
-If that is the case then you might want to update and pass along your 5th edition to some person or organization just beginning the botanical journeying.
+This new edition has more information and updated classification reflecting a lot of the changes that have occurred over the last ten years.
+Elpel’s new edition now mostly conforms with the changes wrought by the Angiosperm Phylogeny Group (APG) (Chase & Reveal, 2009; Group, 2009; Haston, Richardson, Stevens, Chase, & Harris, 2009).
+You might want to update and pass along your 5th edition (2004) to some person or organization just beginning the botanical journeying.
+However, the fifth edition will still be serviceable if you find it to be necessary as your textbook for this course.
 Many other resources are also cited as the classes are posted to prompt and inspire further study and dependability of information.

 This class is a continuation of a course Frank Cook offered through email for 9 years.
-Frank passed away almost three and a half years ago and i have picked up the torch while also bringing this class to a website format. i strive to continue the work of Frank in a proactive way, honoring his past contributions, current inspiration and the evolving needs of our community of plant people.
-More on Frank can be found under the About US tab on this website and at www.plantsandhealers.org.
-The support of numerous friends has allowed both Frank’s work and my own work to continue.
-I have also recently been named the Executive Director of Plants and Healers International which is a non-profit established to continue the work of Frank as well.
-Much more information can be seen at the website above.
+Frank passed away over four and a half years ago and i have picked up the torch while also bringing this class to a website format. i strive to continue the work of Frank in a proactive way, honoring his past contributions, current inspiration and the evolving needs of our community of plant people.
+More on Frank can be found under the About Us tab on this website and at www.plantsandhealers.org.
+The support of numerous friends has allowed both Frank’s work and my own work to continue. i also function as the Executive Director of Plants and Healers International which is a non-profit established to continue the work of Frank as well.
+Much more information in this regard can be seen at the website above.

-A complimentary and very active Facebook group by the name Botany Everyday has grown to over 800 people from around the world!
+A complimentary and very active Facebook group by the name Botany Every Day has grown to over 2400 people from around the world!
+Amazing that this time last year that number was just over 800.
+Oh life in the modern age.
 Currently photo albums from each of the later classes will still be posted to Facebook though you don’t have to be a member to view them.
 Past classes and their photo albums can be viewed under the archived classes tab.

-7 song www.7song.com , the great Northeastern botanical educator has contributed quite a bit lately to the Facebook group in particular.
-Over the years 7 Song has formally instructed many folks who are now considered amazing teachers in their own right including Frank Cook, Juliet Blankespoor www.chestnutherbs.com and Corey Pine Shane www.blueridgeschool.com.
-7 Song and i have mostly interacted with each other on plant walks at the annual National Rainbow Gatherings held in a National Forest in a different state each year around July 4th www.welcomehome.org .
+7 song www.7song.com , the great Northeastern botanical educator has contributed quite a bit to the Facebook group in particular.
+Over the years 7 Song has formally instructed many folks who are now considered amazing teachers in their own right including the afore mentioned Frank Cook, as well as Juliet Blankespoor www.chestnutherbs.com and Corey Pine Shane www.blueridgeschool.com among others.
+7 Song and i have mostly interacted with each other on plant walks at the annual National Rainbow Gatherings held in a National Forest in a different state each year around July 4th .
+Further info at the following website www.welcomehome.org.
 Plant walks happen at Rainbow almost every day.
 All classes at Rainbow are also offered on a voluntary basis.
 This is one of the best possible chances to learn botany intensively for free.